mattrussi/gitlab-com-runbooks/docs/mimir/README.md

 ## Cardinality Management

-Metrics cardinality is the silent preformance killer in prometheus.
+Metrics cardinality is the silent performance killer in Prometheus.

 Start with the [cardinality-management readme](./cardinality-management.md) to help identify problem metrics.